Federal Notary Authority

 Surprisingly, maritime law may also apply in Colorado, where a navigable body of water may be used for commercial interstate transportation of goods or passengers.
 This includes the Colorado River, which crosses into Utah, and the Navajo Reservoir, near Pagosa Springs, which crosses into New Mexico.

 [Disclaimer: This subject is an advanced topic for most notaries.
-This article is not legal advice.
+This information is not legal advice.
 For questions, seek legal advice from a licensed attorney.]